hoodiecrow/ConsTcl/README.md

 }
 ```

 ### read
 __read__

-The standard builtin `read` reads an input port approximately the same way that
-`parse` takes in an input buffer.
-The `read-` procedures parse their input and
+The standard builtin `read` reads an input port approximately the same way that `parse` takes in an input buffer.
+The `read-` procedures parse their input and produce ConsTcl objects.
-produce ConsTcl objects just like them.

-One can pass a port to `read`, in which case `read` sets the standard input port
-temporarily to the provided port.
-If not, `read` uses the standard input port
-(usually the keyboard).
+One can pass a port to `read`, in which case `read` sets the standard input port temporarily to the provided port.
+If not, `read` uses the standard input port (usually the keyboard).

 <table border=1><thead><tr><th colspan=2 align="left">read (public)</th></tr></thead><tr><td>?port?</td><td>a port</td></tr><tr><td><i>Returns:</i></td><td>an expression</td></tr></table>